vasia/gelly-streaming/README.md

 ##Methods

 The main abstraction is a graph stream, which is currently represented as an edge-only stream.
-The following methods are currently supported on EdgeOnlyStream:
+The following methods are currently supported on GraphStream:

 ###Properties and Metrics